maxtepkeev/python-redmine/docs/advanced/custom_resources.rst

    custom_wiki_page = redmine.custom_wiki_page.get('Foo')

-Python-Redmine is searching for a resource class named CustomWikiPage in the modules defined via the ``resource_paths`` argument on Redmine object instantiation.
+Python-Redmine is searching for a resource class named CustomWikiPage.
+The location of the class doesn't matter since all classes that inherit from any Python-Redmine resource class are automatically added to the special resource registry.

 Methods and Attributes
 ----------------------